PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "But you can't be friends with such as I. I am beneath you."

 "What?
 Don't be ridiculous.
-Beneath me.
-I know good people, and you Samga, you are good, uh, Orcle?
+Beneath me?
+I mean, ya short, there's no way around that.
+But I know good people, and you Samga, you are good, uh, Orcle?
 Whatever, c'mon.
 I still got a lady to rescue."

 # Boltac unleashes the coins